 AIA Partner Engineered Tax Services provides an overview of tax credits and other forms of assistance.

-Early 2020 has rolled in unlike any other year in US and perhaps even world history.
+Early 2020 has rolled in unlike any other year in the US and perhaps even world history.
+Below in this article are some less know Tax Reprieves that can be financially beneficial to businesses through these difficult times.
 The COVID-19 pandemic has changed American lives and businesses in ways that had only been played out in movies.
 Every industry and individual has been impacted in some form, including the architectural and design communities.

 The pandemic has come during the height of income tax filings.
 Thankfully, tax deadlines and payments have been extended for 90 days to July 15.
 And the government and IRS have taken drastic steps to support communities with bills such as the IRS’ “People First Initiative.”

 AIA member firms should remember that there are existing tax credits and deductions available that were earlier approved by Congress that may help generate cash flow.
 To that end, certain tax credit programs remain in place, such as Research & Development tax credits and the 179D tax deduction for energy-efficiency measures.